shaka-project/shaka-packager/docs/source/tutorials/widevine.rst

 Examples
 --------

-The examples below uses the H264 streams created in :doc:`encoding`.
+The examples below use the H264 streams created in :doc:`encoding`.

 * Here is an example with both DASH and HLS output::